SiegfriedEhret/beulogue/README.md

 	- `languages`: a list of available languages for the site.
 - `beulogue`
 	- `cwd`: the current working directory.

+If you use the `_index.md` or `_index.LANG.md` feature to include content in your list template, you'll get a merge of the page and list variables.

 ## Multilingual site